oceanhackweek/preliminary/_episodes/00-oceanhack-intro.md

 - "What version of Python should I install?"
 - "What tools do I need to participate?"
 objectives:
-- "Getting patricipants ready for running code in the cloud and on their local machines during the geohackweek"
+- "Getting participants ready for running code in the cloud and on their local machines during the hackweek"
 keypoints:
 - "participants will conduct tutorial exercises in a cloud environment"
 - "everyone is encouraged to arrive with Python installed on their laptop for the project work"